Depression wears many faces.

 You can learn to find your strength in opening up about who you are to others and being slowly more transparent with those you trust But not everyone in your world is safe.
 Those who love you may have been concerned about how much you take on, or how you never seem to flinch.
-Yet others may have counted on you not to or need to look perfect themselves.
-The second pattern can be a problem in taking the risks that lead to change.
+Yet others may have counted on your need to seem always in control.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!